| |

 The United Association for Studies and Research (UASR) series is

-remarkable in its truly roundtable format, which allows Muslim
+in its truly roundtable format, which allows Muslim intellectuals and

-problems of communication with the West and in-sights into how those
+perspective on the problems of communication with the West and

 We desire that the benefits of these conversations extend be-yond the